Overview on Excel Font and Fill Color Change

 - In the window, select the last one rule type: Use a formula to determine which cells to format.

 - In the field under Format values where this formula is true, type this formula: =AND($B$8>=1,$B$8<=10)

 - Then click on the Format… button on the bottom right corner, Format Cells dialog box appears, choose the standard Green color in the color palette.

-- New Formatting Rule dialog box will look like the below image.
+- The New Formatting Rule dialog box will look like the below image.

 If you now change the value of cell B8 between 1 to 10, the text color of cell B1 will change to Green.
 But if you enter a value other than between 1 to 10, nothing will happen.
-The reason is we have set only formatting rule for value between 1 to 10.
-We have to set the rule for other value too.
+The reason is we have set only formatting rules for values between 1 to 10.
+We have to set the rule for other values too.
 The other rules are simple.